gcallah/Rationalism/sorcery/Sorcery.md

 The first thing a sorcerer must do is seduce his acolytes into the secondary reality by offering some genuine insights about the nature of primary reality.
-So, for instance, Hegel, a brilliant student of the history of philosophy, could offer his readers novel perspectives on the development of the subject.
+So, for instance, Hegel, a brilliant scholar of the history of philosophy, could offer his readers novel perspectives on the development of the subject.
 Marx, who was a keen observer of the social scene around him, could provide genuine insights into mid-19th-century European social relations.
 Hubbard, who had studied Buddhism, psychoanalysis, and cybernetics, could offer potential acolytes an interesting perspective on their psychological difficulties with what he called "Dianetics."
 The genuine improvements many people made with Dianetic processing lured them into Scientology.
-Ayn
-Rand, another modern sorcerer, had absorbed much of Aristotle, and had personal experience with collectivist tyranny in the USSR, and thus could offer real insights into collectivist madness.
+Ayn Rand, another modern sorcerer, had absorbed much of Aristotle, and had personal experience with collectivist tyranny in the USSR, and thus could offer real insights into collectivist madness.